Aphrontos/Gradient/README.md

 # Usage
 1. Create a folder
 2. Place gradient.py in the folder
-3. Make sure opencv is installed in the environment
+3. Make sure opencv is installed in the conda environment
-4. Run the following in command prompt:
+4. Run gradient.py in Spyder or any other IDE

-       python gradient.py

 # References